COUNSELLING FOR LGBTIQ PEOPLE AND THEIR ALLIES

 1. HOW WE COLLECT YOUR PERSONAL INFORMATION

-Westlund will collect and hold your personal information in a fair and lawful manner, and not in an intrusive way.
+Westlund will collect and hold your personal information fairly and lawfully, and not in an intrusive way.
 Where it is reasonably practical to do so, Westlund will collect your personal information directly from you when:

 you make an inquiry or order in relation to goods or services through this website at westlund.org.au;